 Ask your prospective vendors to walk you through their full implementation process.
 A robust implementation plan includes configuring your software to your agency’s workflow, bringing in your forms and assessments, helping you transfer your existing data, and getting your staff ready to use the software.

-When considering how to select an EHR, make sure you consider training and ongoing support after your implementation.
+Make sure you consider training and ongoing support after your implementation.
 Training is crucial to helping your staff feel confident and comfortable with any new tool.
 Training offerings range in scope: from online documentation to classroom-style courses.
 The ideal software vendor has a comprehensive library of help guides for those looking for information on their own, while still offering a robust, responsive help desk for anyone that needs further support.

 As regulations are always changing, it’s important to select a partner that has long-term experience in keeping up with regulatory changes and adjusting the software to meet those requirements.
 Your software vendor should be proactive in communicating changes to you and training your staff on any potential adjustments to their workflow.